 Resource Stewards - Continuing a Tradition of Service

-The next Board of Directors and membership meeting of the Resource Stewards is scheduled for Tuesday September 6, 2016 at Jay's Sporting Goods store in Clare.
+The next Board of Directors and membership meeting of the Resource Stewards is scheduled for Tuesday December 6, 2016 at Jay's Sporting Goods store in Clare.
 The meeting will begin at 10:00 a.m.
-The agenda for this meeting is posted in the Members page.
-The meeting minutes from the June meeting are also posted, as are updated MRS priorities.
+The agenda for this meeting will be posted in the Members page in November.
+Several recent items have been added to the Priority Topics and Position Papers web pages.

-All members are urged to attend.
-Your attendance, support, and participation in Stewards issues are critical to the success of our organization and protection of our precious natural resources.
+All members are urged to attend as many meetings as possible.
+Attendance, support, and participation in Stewards issues are critical to the success of our organization and protection of our precious natural resources.

 Recent letters and reports written by fisheries experts within the Stewards and other organizations regarding commercial aquaculture pens in the Great Lakes have been added to the Position Papers page.
 These papers offer excellent scientific analysis and comments about this environmentally-damaging potential use of Great Lakes waters.

 Membership dues payable to Stewards' treasurer Jim De Clerck.
 If you are not a member but interested in possibly joining the Stewards information about membership can be obtained by contacting Resource Stewards Treasurer De Clerck at: email@example.com

 The Michigan Resource Stewards is an organization founded by natural resource and environmental professionals who spent years working or volunteering in the public and private sectors managing and protecting our natural resources and environment.
 The organization was formed in 1997 to continue the fight for protection of our environment and natural resources by the same people who had dedicated their working lives to this noble objective.